Collagen, leaky gut & symptoms

 1. Remove foods and factors that damage the gut.

-2. Repair the gut with specific healing supplements like collagen and butyric acid.
+2. Repair the gut with specific healing supplements such as collagen and butyric acid.
 Butyric acid is a fatty acid that is created when the good bacteria in the gut break down dietary fiber.
 Butyric acid is found in animal fats and vegetable oils.
 However, the amount of butyric acid found in foods such as butter and ghee is small compared to the amount produced in the gut.

 3. Rebalance your intestinal flora with prebiotics and probiotics (beneficial bacteria).
 This is key because bacteria in the gut are an important part of the intestinal barrier.
 They help promote resistance to colonization by harmful or pathogenic bacteria species by competing for nutrients.
 The intestinal flora also regulates digestion and the absorption of nutrients.